BatchClayderman/Cryptography-Schemes/SchemeIBMETR/README.md

 ## SchemeIBMETR

-This is the implementation of the IBMETR scheme, with AIBE, ARES, IBMECH, etc. as the baselines.
+This is the implementation of the IBMETR scheme, with AIBE, ARES, IBME, IBMECH, etc. as the baselines.

 #### SchemeIBMETR.py